 Standards out for Public Comment

-AS 5327 Earth-moving machinery is out for public comment.
-This standard is a modified adoption of ISO 2867.
-The public comment period will close on 8th February 2019.
+AS 4100 Steel Structures and AS/NZS 5131 Fabrication and Erection of Steel Structures are out for public comment.
+The public comment period will close on 26 August 2019.
+Interested members can make comment on this draft standard at the link below.
 Interested members can make comment on this draft standard at the link below.

 Click here to view and comment on Standards

 The Standards Australia Academy has induction materials for new members and a training program for writing an Australian Standard.
 There are a variety of tools available including videos, webinars and face to face training.
 Participating committee members are able to access the Standards Australia Academy using their Hub login details.